antonycourtney/tabli/src/NOTES.md

 X Fix tab window sort order: Focused Window, Open Windows (alphabetical by title), Saved (closed) Windows

+Performance:
+   - Using react Perf tools we seem to be spending considerable time in HeaderButton.
+Let's get a consistent, reproducible performance test to verify this by taking a snapshot of winStore

+(!!!) - restoring a closed saved tab not working

 (!!) - Add event handled for check box for bookmarking / un-bookmarking a tab

-- PERFORMANCE:  It turns out that TabWindow.get title() is getting called quite a lot...why??
+X PERFORMANCE:  It turns out that TabWindow.get title() is getting called quite a lot...why??
 Is it during sorting during render?
 That would make sense.
 Can we somehow calculate this field lazily so that we won't have to recalc it?

 - review actions.js with tabWindowStore.js.
 Make sure every action has the right corresponding entry points in TabWindowStore, with correct change notifications.

-- Mark all the handleChromeXXX methods in TabWindowStore as deprecated (or just remove)
+X Mark all the handleChromeXXX methods in TabWindowStore as deprecated (or just remove)

-- Try to determine if the calls to TabWindow.getTabItems are expensive and figure out if there's a way we can lazily cache them.
+X Try to determine if the calls to TabWindow.getTabItems are expensive and figure out if there's a way we can lazily cache them.
 Don't want to be doing sort() operations on mouse motion.

-- Finish moving to inline styles -- delete most / all of tabman.css !
+X Finish moving to inline styles -- delete most / all of tabman.css !

 - Try to set overflow:'hidden' on body when displaying modal to prevent scrolling